Back to Year 9 Options

 • Health, fitness and well-being

-Student will have regular homework and mini tests throughout the semester.
+In their first year of the course this will comprise classroom and practical lessons.
+Students will have regular homework and mini tests throughout the semester.
 In year 11, candidates will have allocated time to complete their controlled assessment, regular mini tests and 2 mock exams.
 The practical lessons in both year 10 and year 11 will be an opportunity for students to excel in the variety of sports that we teach and candidates must work effectively in all aspects of the practical lesson as the assessment is ongoing.

 Candidates who opt for GCSE sport science will be assessed in a 40% practical and 60% theory weighting.